Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 “I really liked the small, actively engaged group.
 It felt *real* and cozy/comfortable.
 Susannah’s Zoom presenting skills are just wonderful.
 Almost as good as being there!”

-“I’ve taken a lot of classes for work over the years and got used to just gritting my teeth, getting through it as best I can, and counting myself lucky if I got one or two new/useful things from the experience.
+“I’ve taken a lot of classes for work over the years and got used to just gritting my teeth and getting through it as best I can.
 Your classes are so well thought out, so well organized and so well presented . . . my standards are now way, way higher.”

 Your Instructor – Susannah Noel